AlonBS/Ray_Tracer/README.md

 - Changed Plane.h/.cpp to Plain.h/.cpp (silly me)  (also changed the keyword spelling)
 - Readded the fixed scenes featuring the new reflections and refraction.
 - Added an example scene of reflection and refraction including frensel effect.
 See "ExampleAdvancedShading_1.rt".
 The scene looks very simple, but it actually shows nice effect.
 More complex scenes will be on later version when more shading techniques will be implemented.
+- The changes above mean that the scenes given from Edx are no longer compatible, and we're finally detaching from this project.
+I could change them - but there's really no need for that.

 3.3: